World

 social classes depending on their birth).
 The highest classes

-outside the system, are the Untouchables (poorest of the poor).
+outside the system, are the untouchables (the poorest of the

 and a disgrace to Hinduism.
 He spent his whole life attacking